The role of libraries in the internet age

 Books and their accessibility have always aroused passions, and have often been at the forefront of revolutionary thought.
 Is this debate an instance where books might themselves be the passive subject, rather than the active driving force, of change?

 As modern societies struggle to create opportunities for universal progress, and as Africa commits itself to a vision of vibrant development, the cost-free access to information that is at the heart of what libraries stand for, will need to be addressed.
-Say your say, and join UJ in exploring the possibilities, and in click into the Cloudebate that the university is holding on the subject on [date] at [link].
+Say your say, and join UJ in exploring the possibilities, and in click into the Cloudebate (should books be shelved) that the university is holding on the subject on [date] at [link].